• Sign In

 Commissioner-General and ZIMRA’s legal mandate

-Under the Revenue Authority Act [Chapter 23:11], the Commissioner-General is appointed and is responsible for managing and controlling the Authority and administering/enforcing revenue laws under ZIMRA’s mandate.
+Under the Zimbabwe Revenue Authority Act [Chapter 23:11], the Commissioner-General is appointed and is responsible for managing and controlling the Authority and administering/enforcing revenue laws under ZIMRA’s mandate.

 The Act also provides a structured chain of command and delegation: the Commissioner-General controls commissioners and officers and may delegate powers and functions to officers and oversee performance.